 Charles N'Zogbia broke the deadlock for the relegation-threatened side, only for Fabian Delph to put through his own net and consign a profligate Villa side to just a solitary point instead of all three.

-Lambert, though, chose to see the positives from his side's display as the club register 10 points from the last 15 available.
+Lambert, though, chose to see the positives from his side's display as the club registered 10 points from the last 15 available.

 "That point could be absolutely massive.
 We're pulling teams in, I'm not disappointed at all with the performance."

-Lambert saw his side miss countless opportunities to win the game late on, but believes the visitors are not the sort of outfit you can expect to simply roll over.
+Lambert saw his side miss countless opportunities to win the game late on, but believes the visitors are not the sort of outfit to simply roll over.